mattdsteele/steele.blue/content/blog/2023-07-02-esp8266-chevy-bolt-fob-homeassistant.md

 ## What is it good for, absolutely nothing

 This setup has a few limitations.
 In particular, it only works when I'm on-network in my house, and the car is in physical proximity to the fob, but I consider that a feature rather than a bug.
-Since [the "S" in IoT stands for Security](https://www.iot-inc.com/the-s-in-iot-stands-for-security-article/), adding some physical safeguards helps me sleep a bit better.
+Adding some physical safeguards helps me sleep a bit better.

 I still don't really know what I'm going to do with the project.
 Since it's tied into home automation, I could easily setup a few interesting workflows: